marcopeg/marcopeg.github.io/content/posts/2019/0605-graphql-made-easy.md

 ![hooks-graphql-express-welcome](./media/hooks-graphql-express-welcome.png)

-Of course now you can add all the routes you may need, but let's stick to the plan and move into _GraphQL_ service.
+Of course, now you can add all the routes you may need, but let's stick to the plan and move into _GraphQL_ service.

 ## Step n.3 - Add GraphQL

 I guess you got the hang of it...
-Let' first install the _ForrestJS_'s package:
+Let' first install the _ForrestJS's_ package:

 ```bash
 yarn add @forrestjs/service-express-graphql
 ```

-Then register it into pur App:
+Then register it into your App:

 ```js
 ...